jimklimov/git-scripts/README.md

 This script is here to allow managing a git repository in the directory it resides in as a sort of cache, usable as a reference git repo for faster clones e.g. in a CI environment.

+* The `ccache-cleanlock.sh` is not a git-related script.
+However it finds use in the build farms I maintain so got hosted here :) As the name implies, this one helps automate the ccache lock files, which sometimes can get abandoned by an interrupted build or due to systemic issues, and slow down subsequent builds.

 Hope this helps,
 Jim Klimov